Avin19/UnityQuick/Scripting.md

     - OnDestroy() : Called when the object is destoryed, good for cleanup logic.

     -On triggerEnter() / OnCollisionEnter() : Handles physic-based interactions such as when objects collide or enter trigger zones.

+    ## 2. Variables and Access Modifiers

+    * Public vs Private Varaible :
+        - public : Varaible accessible bt other classes and shown in the Unity Inspectper.

+        - private: Varaible that are only accesssible within the script and are hidden from the Inspector unless explicitly serialized.

+        - Serialized Fields: Even private fileds can be made editable in the Unity Inspector using [SerializeField]

+        [Link]{/Variable.cs}